SR-22 and Vehicle Insurance

 Similar to in-state policies, the driver is responsible for making sure the form is sent to the Ohio BMV through the insurance company.
 Again, if the driver cancels the policy or if the insurance coverage lapses, the auto insurance company is required by law to notify the state.

-Finding the Best DUI Defense Attorney in Columbus
+Finding the Best DUI Defense Attorney in Cincinnati

 Contact an Ohio criminal defense attorney at Joslyn Law Firm to discuss your DUI charges.
 The best way to avoid the hassle of filing an SR-22 and the high prices of insurance after a DUI is to avoid a conviction.
 The legal team at Joslyn Law Firm can help you build a strong defense.
 Call (513) 339-6289 for a free consultation.